Left Out in the Code: FoxPro and End of Life Migrations

 • .NET has fewer compatibility issues since each application is independent from other parts of the system.

-What are the drawbacks of Visual FoxPro replacement software?
+There are potential drawbacks of Visual FoxPro replacement software, but there are way more benefits:

 Any VFP modernization project is going to be a significant undertaking.
 Although there are a few potential drawbacks to consider, there are way more benefits.